Ecstasy by Ray Sahelian, M.D.

 Ecstasy, also known as MDMA, helps the body relax, reduces inhibitions and increases energy and brings feelings of euphoria.
-Ecstasy also provides a feeling of empathy and, in some users, can lead to emotional healing... though at a price.
-Ecstasy burst onto the club scene in the 1980s and its use escalated in the 1990s, particularly among adolescents and young adults.
-In 2005, the National Institute on Drug Abuse estimated that 5 percent of all graduating seniors in the US had tried the drug at least once.
+Ecstasy also provides a feeling of empathy and, in some users, can lead to emotional healing, although it can have potential damage.
+This drug burst onto the club scene in the 1980s and its use escalated in the 1990s, particularly among adolescents and young adults.
+The National Institute on Drug Abuse estimates that 5 percent of all graduating seniors in the US have tried the drug at least once.

 Ecstasy and brain damage